 20 Antibacterial & Antiviral Herbs & How To Use Them Image Credit: sustainablebabysteps.com Before you read on and start trying these wonderful alternative herbs please consult a medical professional also I would consult an herbal medicine guide or herbalist for exact dosing instructions.
 Using herbal remedies is easy and if you’re looking for herbs to prevent or treat bacterial and viral infections, this list can help you decide what’s best for your situation.
 The full article from sustainablebabysteps.com below shows you 20 great antibacterial and antiviral herbs and how to use them accordingly.
 20 Antibacterial and Antiviral Herbs and How to Use Them

-Amazing Moringa: Medicinal, Edible and Easy to Grow By Ansel Oommen Guest Writer for Wake Up World The Moringa Tree, also known as the Drumstick tree is nearly entirely edible.
-It has many medicinal applications, can grow with little water, has multiple times the amount of nutrients as oranges, carrots, spinach and bananas, and grows extremely well in regions where of malnutrition.
 Arugula- Natural Aphrodisiac, Keep the Bedroom Spicy Did you ever think that going to your local grocery store you could buy a natural aphrodisiac?
 Arugula is one of the most potent natural superfoods commonly used in salads and is also a medically validated natural aphrodisiac.
 The “sauciest” member of the Brassicaceae plant family is Eruca sativa, more commonly known as arugula — or more colorfully, “rocket seed.”
 The peppery, slightly bitter oak-shaped leaves are a popular addition to salads and any other dishes needing a splash of spice or a dash of romance.
 Arugula is thought to be a very effective overall stimulant, providing amazing energy and power to the whole body.
 An Ancient Love Potion Arugula originated in the Mediterranean region, and throughout the ages, it’s been recognized as an arousal aid.
 Historically, aphrodisiacs have been sought after for a variety of reasons, including: Curing “bedroom” anxietiesIncreasing fertilityPreventing inadequate performanceEnsuring male and female potency Dr. Adding Arugula to Your Life

 Medicinal Uses of Bee Balm Bee Balm is a plant that was used often, both medicinally and as a beverage by American Indians and by the European settlers in America.
 Oswego Tea, made from the leaves of the plant, was a staple in households during colonial times after the settlers lost access to English teas after the Boston Tea Party.
 Today, Bee Balm is still used widely for a variety of medicinal purposes, and limited testing has shown that it does have some benefits as a remedy for quite a few common medical complaints.
 As a member of the Mint family, it is no surprise that Bee Balm taken in a tea (Oswego Tea) is a tasty, well-known remedy for digestive problems, a trait seen in almost all Mint family members.
 It appears to have beneficial properties that include improving general digestion, easing flatulence, improving appetite, relieving colic, reducing bloating, alleviating menstrual cramping, and reducing nausea and vomiting.
 See How to Make Herbal Teas for specific instructions.
 Custom Search